Talking turkey: To rinse or not to rinse that Christmas bird | CBC News

 "They were really ugly looking," said Jackson.
 "But they tasted amazing because they still had all the natural oils on the outside of the bird."

-With a 100-year family history of selling turkeys deep in his veins, does Jackson recommend his clients rinse or not rinse their birds?
+With a 100-year family history of selling turkeys, does Jackson recommend his clients rinse or not rinse their birds?

 "I think a little rinse is always kind of nice, a rinse and a pat dry," he said.